Sta8is/OS_Exercise_2020-21/README.md

-OS_Exercise_2020-21
+<b>OS_Exercise_2020-21</b>

-Main Purprose of this project is to demonstrate how a cpu handles processes based on different algorithms, 4 to be precise.
-All files are based on C programming language.
+Main Purprose of this project is to demonstrate how a CPU handles processes based on different algorithms, 4 to be precise.
+The 4 algorithms are FCFS(First Come First Serve, Pre Emptive, Round Robin and Shortest Remaing Time).
+The theory behind all these is on the other markdown file so if you have any questions refer to that.
+*All files are based on C programming language.

 Members:
 Pantazis Anagnostou